On the cusp of cusps: a universal model for extreme scattering events in the ISM: The lens

 \subsection{Modelling the $A_3$ lens}

+Catastrophe theory is the mathematical classification of the stable singularities of continuous mappings.
+The power of catastrophe theory comes from the fact that the stable sinuglarities can be classified by a small number of canonical forms.
 In this paper we will focus on the $A_3$ catastrophe, a.k.a. the cusp catastrophe.
 The fold ($A_2$) and cusp catastrophes are the simplest of the elementary catastrophes.
 Lensing by a fold has been discussed elsewhere, and has been proposed as an explanation for pulsar scintillation \citep{2006ApJ...640L.159G, 2014MNRAS.442.3338P, simard_predicting_2018}.
 Here we propose lensing by an $A_3$ catastrophe as an explanation for ESEs in pulsars and quasars.
 The basic idea is shown in Fig.~\ref{fig:cusp_diag}; when the folds of a thin, folded sheet come to an end, they meet in a cusp.
 The sheet, when viewed under projection, forms an $A_3$ cusp density profile.
 The cusp is described by two unfolding parameters: $x_1$ and $x_2$.
 The bottom panel of Fig.~\ref{fig:cusp_diag} shows the cusp density as a function of $x_1$ for fixed $x_2$.

-The idea is to use the canonical intensity of the $A_3$ catastrophe, which we will call $\mu_{A_3}(x_1, x_2)$, as the lens potential.
-That is, our lens equation is:
+Concretely, we will use the canonical density of the $A_3$ catastrophe, which we will call $\phi_{A_3}(x_1, x_2)$, as the lens potential.
+The $A_3$ catastrophe is described by the Lagrangian map, $\xi: t \mapsto (x_1, x_2)$, defined by \citep{Nye}: